 Result:

-– The GAS form script (line 866 onwards) was not closed.
+– The GAS form script (lines 866 onwards) did not close properly.

-– HTML (footer, etc.) was interpreted as JavaScript, leading to syntax errors.
+– HTML (footer, etc.) was parsed as JavaScript, leading to syntax errors.

 – All `.fade-up` elements remained with `opacity: 0`, making all sections transparent.